Frequently Asked Questions

 There is not a way to fix the discrepancy between the appearance of Edit Draft and View Draft or View Published.

 As you are working on your policy, please note that how the policy appears in View Draft is how it will appear on the site once it is published.
 Do not be concerned if the policy formatting doesn’t look right while you are editing it.
 Once you have saved the draft, review the saved version to ensure that the formatting is correct.
 If the formatting still appears incorrect in View Draft or Published, please e-mail firstname.lastname@example.org or call 785-864-9600 for assistance.

 The outline structure that will appear in the published policy adheres to the following layout:

 The standard outline layout for the Policy Library is:

-However, we can customize specific pages to use a different outline structure.
-Please e-mail email@example.com to request assistance with implementing an outline layout that differs from the standard format described above, such as the following example:
+The Policy Office can customize specific pages to use a different outline structure.
+Please e-mail email@example.com to request assistance with implementing an outline layout that differs from the standard format described above:

-Yes, you can print any policy page using the ‘Print’ function of your browser (we recommend Chrome for best appearance/results).
+Yes, you can print any policy page using the ‘Print’ function of your browser.

-To avoid those and other formatting issues, use Drupal’s Paste from Word button (the clipboard with the W at the bottom).
-Paste from Word keeps the visible formatting from your policy’s Word version and removes unnecessary HTML information that disrupts the display in Drupal.
+To avoid those and other formatting issues, use the CMS Paste from Word button (the clipboard with the W at the bottom).
+Paste from Word keeps the visible formatting from your policy’s Word version and removes unnecessary HTML information that disrupts the display.